jjvanzon/JJs-Reference-Architecture/code-style.md

 ### No Unused / Outcommented Code

-Avoid leaving in unused or commented-out code.
-If necessary, you can move them to an `Archive` folder.
+Avoid leaving in unused or outcommented code.
+If necessary, you can move it to an `Archive` folder.

 Reason:
 Unused code might clutter your vision.
 It may also give the impression, that it was outcommented in error.